m-lm/taproot/README.md

 ## Quickstart

 Once the server is running and your client is connected to it, you can start entering commands.
-Below is an example; some output may be truncated for brevity.

 ```console
 ./run.sh --cli